"Now don't you drink all that fruit juice right before you go to bed!"

 - This is the plot of the It's Always Sunny in Philadelphia episode "Who Pooped The Bed?", in which Frank and Charlie discover that one of them has been pooping in the bed for two nights in a row.
 In the end, it turns out that Frank was the culprit.

 - Kaamelott: During one episode centered around secrets, Karadoc asks Perceval if he'd ever told his secret to another person.
 Perceval says he's pretty sure he didn't, but he's not sure.
 We then get this exchange:

 Perceval: [yelling from across the crowded pub] Hey barkeep!
 Did I ever tell you how Karadoc wet the bed until he was 17?

 [the matter happily settled, Karadoc and Perceval get back to their drinks]

 - Averted in an episode of Law & Order: Special Victims Unit; a suspect explains why her blood was on the bed where a murder took place: she and the victim's husband were going to have sex there, but then her period came.
 (And she kept the sheets to prove it, since she was a Stalker with a Crush.)

 - One stage in Osu!
 Tatakae!
-Ouendan 2 has the cheer squad help a small boy avoid wetting the bed in his sleep, a task made difficult by the energy drink he downs before bed and the water-themed nightmares he gets as a result.
+Ouendan 2 has the cheer squad help a small boy avoid wetting the bed in his sleep, a task made difficult by the milk he downs before bed and the water-themed nightmares he gets as a result.

 - Aloe of Quiz Magic Academy has some issues with bedwetting.